michellemark/etl-pipeline/README.md

 ## Central New York Real Estate Trends and Analytics App

 ### Goal 1:
-Build an automated ETL pipeline to pull in available free data on real estate in the Central New York area.
-Clean and normalize the data into an SQLite database.
-Train a machine learning model to draw further trends and statistics from the data, and add values to the database.
-Present analytics in a user-friendly interface that provides both graphs for visualization and filtering.
+The purpose of this repository is to produce an automated **E**xtract **T**ransform **L**oad (ETL) pipeline to pull in available free data on real estate in the Central New York area.
+Clean and normalize the data into an SQLite database and upload it into cloud storage.

+Another repository will focus on downloading the data from cloud storage and presenting analytics in a user-friendly interface that provides graphs for visualization and filtering.

-Options to filter data should include at least:
+Options to filter data in UI will include at least:
 1. Property type, (ie: single family vs multifamily, etc.)
 2. Zip code
 3. School district

+So data for all these filters needs to be gathered for every property here.

 ### Goal 2:

-After each automated ETL / ML pipeline run data is updated in user interface.
+After each automated ETL pipeline run new data is available to the user interface.

 ### Goal 3:
-Saving a change to main branch of repository will deploy to production environment.

-### Goal 4:
 Optionally, make the app available publicly with no ongoing cost.

 ## Implementation Choices Made